 - Open Directory: Society: Issues: Issues: Terrorism: Biological and Chemical

 - Links to web sites including articles, government sites, and online publications.
-Also includes links to web sites about anthrax.

 - Yahoo!
 Society and Culture > Crime > Types of Crime > Terrorism > Bioterrorism